mnemosyne1/warsaw_bus/README.md

 ### Punctuality
 Run the [script](analiser_time.py) giving it a .csv file with locations.
 It silently assumes that in a directory it's called in there is a file called timetable_coords.csv – usually produced by [stopinfocombiner.py](stopinfocombiner.py)
-### Other
-For now – none.
-But probably coming soon

 # The project is still in development.

-## TODO list:
+# TODO list:
 - prepare the code to be installable with pip install
 - probably try to split check_brigade function in [analiser_time.py](analiser_time.py)
-- remove commented code, have all other comments be in one language
-- ...
+- add better comments here and there

-## Known issues:
+# Known issues:
 - Timetables don't save when they were downloaded – can work improperly when timetables are changed
 - [Punctuality check](analiser_time.py) will not work with downloaded data if the day is changing during the observed period
 - Warsaw API + GPS systems in buses are doing a lot of silly things, so probably some of them also can cause unexpected behaviours
 - Scripts generally don't check what they get, so if they're given nonsense they'll work on it – and produce nonsense
 - Calculating the speed in [analiser_speeed.py](analiser_speed.py) is quite long (time mostly consumed by the geodesic function if I'm not mistaken)
+- Plotting the grid doesn't actually produce grid, it creates a scatter of dots – that's caused by the library used for plotting.
+If you want to have a grid, check plot_grid_static from [the same file](analiser__helper_functions.py).
+That's ugly and slow, but produces squares, not dots – example of use is commented in [analiser_speeed.py](analiser_speed.py)
 - ...

-## TODO possible ideas:
+# TODO possible ideas:
-- histogram of bus speeds
-- visualisation of delays
 - map showing all buses at one particular moment
-- maybe some regression of speed from geographical coordinates
-- ...
+- counting buses frequency

 # Credits
 warsaw geojson file was copied from [this repo](https://github.com/andilabs/warszawa-dzielnice-geojson)